first-aid

 You will learn basic anatomy, physiology and the differences between adults, children and infants relating to CPR, the importance of the chain of survival, written and verbal reporting of incident details, reviewing incidents to improve own skills and response times, to recognise psychological impacts, and seeking help as required.

-NOTE: If you work in the education or child care sector do not complete this course, you need to complete HLTAID012 Provide an emergency first aid response in an education or care setting, instead.
+CHILDCARE WORKERS: Do not complete this course, you need to complete HLTAID012 Provide an emergency first aid response in an education or care setting, instead.

 Unit of competency: